-According to the Whols records, the disputed domain name was registered on October 1, 2023, and it directs to an inactive website.
-However, before the Complaint was filed the disputed domain name resolved to a website in which the Complainant's trademark and logo were reproduced, pretending to be a Complainant's official website.
+According to the Whols records, the disputed domain name was registered on May 31, 2024, and it directs to an inactive website.
+However, when the Complaint was filed the disputed domain name resolved to a website in which the Complainant's trademarks and logo were reproduced, pretending to be a Complainant's official website.

-5. Parties' Contentions
+6. Parties' Contentions